 The Earth Explorers program encourages youth to find nature in their own backyard.
 Some days, that means working in a garden at the center.
 Other days, we’re playing a game of Frisbee in snowshoes.
 A garden or open field serves as a wonderful outdoor classroom, where youth learn while staying engaged and active.

-Over 10 different Community and Recreation Centers around the city run a weekly Earth Explorers program year round, where kids can:
+Select R-Centers around the city run a weekly Earth Explorers program year round, where kids can:

 - Learn to snowshoe

 - Observe the life cycle of a plant by starting seeds and caring for the plant throughout the season

 - Hike through surrounding park systems

 - Learn gardening basics by growing plants in center gardens

 - Make a birdhouse.

 - Experiment cooking with various foods grown in and around the Rochester area

 - Create nature crafts

 - Get the opportunity to have fun and explore outdoors!